dustinpfister/blog_posts/_posts/vuejs-getting-started.md

 layout: post
 categories: vuejs
 id: 435
-updated: 2021-02-21 14:30:13
+updated: 2021-02-22 05:50:45
-version: 1.18
+version: 1.19
 ---

 So this week I think I will be starting a new collection of posts on [vuejs](https://vuejs.org/) and as such when I learn something new I like to start writing some posts on the topic while I am at it.
 As such whenever I start a new collection of content I often start out with a getting started post on that collection because that is just what needs to happen first naturally.
-Doing so might not always be the best idea when one has next to no experence with something, but often I do come back and edit older content inclusing this post as I get more experence.
+Doing so might not always be the best idea when one has next to no experience with something, but often I do come back and edit older content including this post as I get more experience.

 So this will be a quick post on [getting started with vuejs](https://vuejs.org/v2/guide/), and just a few basic hello world type examples of things.
 However I will also in this post be outlining how to set up a quick project that involves using node.js and express to serve up the first of what should be at least a few examples on vuejs.
 This might not always be necessary, but one way or another what you are working on should be served up via the http protocol rather than that of the file protocol, in some examples you will run into errors that can happen relating to that.
 You do not have to do this the way that I am doing it here, but it is still a good idea to learn how to lost something you are working on locally anyway.